An official website of the United States government

 People who want to canoe or kayak the Cuyahoga River in Cuyahoga Valley National Park must bring their own equipment.
 The National Park Service does not maintain the river for recreational use.
 Paddle at your own risk.
 You are responsible for your own safety.
 Always be aware of your surroundings, the weather, and the water level.
 Know your equipment, limits, and skills.
 Don't paddle alone: let someone know your plans and when you expect to return.

-News is posted on the Cuyahoga River Water Trail Facebook page.
+The Cuyahoga River Water Trail

 Fixed hazards

-• Lock 29 shelf and dam remnants: Bedrock shelf and the remnants of a lowhead dam create a hazard for paddlers just before the Lock 29 access point.
+Lock 29 shelf and dam remnants: Bedrock shelf and the remnants of a lowhead dam create a hazard for paddlers just before the Lock 29 access point.
 Take out upstream from the hazard.
 The take out and portage is not easy, although there are multiple options.
 Novice paddlers should plan to only put in at Lock 29/Peninsula and paddle toward Boston.

-• Metal pylons and timber groynes, upstream from Rockside Road/Lock 39 access: Old metal pylons and timber groynes create frequent large woody debris hazards just before the Lock 39 access point.
+Metal pylons and timber groynes, upstream from Rockside Road/Lock 39 access: Old metal pylons and timber groynes create frequent large woody debris hazards just before the Lock 39 access point.
 Currently there is a not a navigable path through the debris.
 This may change with storms, but it is not advisable to attempt to paddle this hazard at this time.
 At most flows below 2,000 cubic feet per second (cfs) there is a good beach on river right that provides a nice eddy and easy portage around the hazard.
 When putting in after the hazard, strong paddling skills are needed to avoid an additional strainer on river right.

 Areas of significant large woody debris

-• Between Red Lock and Station Road: There are two areas of navigable large woody debris between Red Lock and Station Road.
+Between Red Lock and Station Road: There are two areas of navigable large woody debris between Red Lock and Station Road.
 They both involve large trees across the river.
 At higher flows (roughly above 700 cfs), there is a navigable path around them, however at lower flows, strong paddling skills or a portage will be necessary.

 Have you been out on the river recently?
 Have conditions to report?
 Send us an email with as much detail as you can provide.
 If you were able to get photos or videos, send those along as well.